KeelyHill/Prime-Number-Audio-Book/README.md

 2<sup>74,207,281</sup> - 1 in audio form.

 Takes in ogg files of individual numbers, then goes through the prime number(as a string from a file) and appends the sound bites together.
 Made a few days after 2<sup>74,207,281</sup> was confirmed as prime.
+The code is commented with some detail to help explain how it works.

 Written with python 3.5.0.
 It will probably work with 3.x or 3.4.